An algorithmic framework for synthetic cost-aware decision making in molecular design: Introduction

 \section{Introduction}

-Small molecules exhibiting desirable property profiles, such as therapeutic candidates, are often optimized through an iterative process of designing, synthesizing, and testing sets of molecules to better understand the relationship between structure and function.
+Small molecules exhibiting desirable property profiles are often optimized through an iterative process of designing, synthesizing, and testing sets of molecules to elucidate the relationship between structure and function.
 The key challenge in each design iteration is to downselect and prioritize, among all possible molecules that \emph{could} be made and tested, which candidates are worth pursuing.
+This challenge exists across molecular design applications, including in the discovery of therapeutic candidates, organic catalysts, battery materials, and sustainable solvents.

-A myriad of computational workflows can aid in the prioritization of molecules, but they each make simplifying assumptions to the overarching goal of molecular design.
-Generative models, for example, often propose molecules that are impractical to synthesize \cite{gao_synthesizability_2020, mendez-lucio_novo_2020} and therefore costly to evaluate.
-Beyond manual inspection of molecules \cite{andersson_making_2009}, candidates can be evaluated for synthetic accessibility with synthetic complexity or accessibility score filters \cite{ertl_estimation_2009, coley_scscore_2018, thakkar_retrosynthetic_2021, liu_retrognn_2022} and/or retrosynthetic software \cite{segler_planning_2018, coley_robotic_2019, genheden_aizynthfinder_2020}.
-These approaches, however, do not capture the non-additive costs of synthesizing a batch of molecules.
-The consideration of synthetic cost may be better described as an art than a science at present, explaining the lack of quantitative decision-making frameworks that we feel are suitable for automatically selecting molecules, for example, in a lead optimization campaign.
+A myriad of computational workflows can aid in the prioritization of molecules, but they each make simplifying assumptions about the cost and utility associated with testing a given molecule.
+Generative models, for example, often propose molecules that are impractical to synthesize \cite{gao_synthesizability_2020, mendez-lucio_novo_2020} and therefore exceptionally costly to evaluate.
+Synthetic complexity or accessibility score filters \cite{ertl_estimation_2009, coley_scscore_2018, thakkar_retrosynthetic_2021, liu_retrognn_2022} may mitigate the burden of manually inspecting molecules for synthesizability \cite{andersson_making_2009}.
+However, they fail to capture the non-additive costs of synthesizing a batch of molecules.
+Specifically, filters that assess compounds individually cannot incorporate the cost savings associated with common intermediates and starting materials in batch synthesis.
+The same limitation applies to retrosynthetic software filters \cite{segler_planning_2018, coley_robotic_2019, genheden_aizynthfinder_2020, badowski_selection_2019} and reaction-based generative models\cite{gao_amortized_2022, zhang_bayesian_2023}.
+The consideration of synthetic cost may be better described as an art than a science at present, explaining the lack of quantitative decision-making frameworks that we feel are suitable for automatically selecting molecules, for example, in a lead optimization campaign \cite{breznik_prioritizing_2023}.